Hexxeh/rpi-update/README.md

 rpi-update
 </pre>

-After the firmware has been sucessfully updated, you'll need to reobot to load the new firmware.
+After the firmware has been sucessfully updated, you'll need to reboot to load the new firmware.

 This tool is experimental, and may screw up your install.
 If you have problems with it, post an issue to this GitHub repo and I'll see if I can help you.